ng-Classic/ng-classic/aio/content/guide/glossary.md

 Angular ships as a collection of JavaScript modules.
 A collection of JavaScript modules are also referenced as a library.
-Each Angular library name begins with the `@angular` prefix.
+Each Angular library name begins with the `@angular-classic` prefix.
 Install Angular libraries with the [npm package manager][NpmjsDocsAboutNpm] and import parts of them with JavaScript `import` declarations.

 Compare to [NgModule][AioGuideGlossaryNgmodule].